Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Webber, walk with me."
-The first sergeant said as we walked from anyone's ability to overhear our conversation.
+The first sergeant and I walked from anyone's ability to overhear our conversation.
 "Immediately after we get back from the escape and evasion exercise, take Hernandez to the company commander."

-"First Sergeant; non-judicial punishment, extra duty, all the disciplinary actions laid on him does nothing to change his attitude.
+"First Sergeant; non-judicial punishment, extra duty, all the disciplinary actions given to him does nothing to change his attitude.
 In fact, it makes it worse."

 "After seeing his actions for himself this morning, the captain is going to recommend to battalion that Hernandez be discharged."